dmbarbour/wikilon/docs/ABCRT.md

                       all zeroes at the top.

-This supports up to 12 tags (24 bits of tag data) per sum object.
+This encodes up to 12 tags (24 bits of tag data) per sum object.
 We can chain sum objects if we need more.
-There is no guarantee that sum objects are as tightly compacted as possible, though a compacting collector may freely do something here.
+There is no guarantee that sum objects are as tightly compacted as possible, but they'll tend to compact where it's obvious to do so.

 With 12 tags we can discriminate up to 4096 items.
 This is more than a human can effectively manage.
-However, machine-generated code might leverage this much or more, e.g. if we optimize hierarchical conditional behaviors then we could potentially have high performance unions.
+However, machine-generated code might leverage this much or more, e.g. if we develop good optimizers for hierarchical conditional behaviors and leverage them via DSLs.

 ### Arrays and Chunked Lists